gabrielfranh/gabrielfranh/README.md

 ## 🌱 What I'm Learning
 - **Advanced Kubernetes**: Diving deeper into Kubernetes for efficient orchestration.
-- **Serverless Architectures**: Exploring the possibilities of serverless on AWS Lambda.
+- **Serverless Architectures**: Exploring the possibilities of cloud.
 - **DevOps Practices**: Enhancing my skills in CI/CD pipelines and infrastructure as code.
 - **AWS Certification**: Preparing for my AWS Cloud Practitioner certification.